quantenschaum/ctplot/README.md

 ### run as cgi-script
 To run ctplot as simple CGI script (bad performance!), rename `ctplot.wsgi` to `ctplot.py` (or what ever you prefer), put it into your server tree and register it with a CGI handler. (see http://httpd.apache.org/docs/current/mod/mod_cgi.html)

+### run as stand alone app
+Run `webserver.py` (needs tornado) to run ctplot as standalone webserver, then open http://localhost:8080.